 2 in 1 convertible laptop didn’t really gain traction all that much on the Windows side of things.
 However, paired with Android apps, Chromebooks seem to utilize the touchscreen much better than Windows.
 With that said, let’s have a look at one of the best convertible laptops on the market today, which also happens to use ChromeOS.
 The ASUS Chromebook Flip is our pick.
 Let’s go over it quickly.

 This Chromebook is one of the best convertible solutions for work or play.
 The Chromebook Flip has an attractive all-metal silver finish which looks absolutely stunning.
 The device is also pretty slender and lightweight.
 It weighs in at just under 2.6lb (1.2Kg).
 Although you can find Windows laptops that are this compact and sleek, it’s gonna cost you almost more than twice as this Chromebook.

 Moving onto the screen, it’s about as good as it can get.
-Colors are vibrant and overall image quality is crisp and sharp.
+The colors are vibrant and the overall image quality is crisp and sharp.
 The resolution here is 1080p which is enough for a 12.3″ screen.
 Viewing angles are superb and the flexible hinge assures that you can get a comfortable view no matter where you are.